PAC Global Reaches Market Capitalization of $172.59 Million (PAC)

-PAC Global (PAC) traded flat against the U.S. dollar during the 24 hour period ending at 7:00 AM ET on May 8th.
-PAC Global has a total market cap of $172.59 million and approximately $359,131.00 worth of PAC Global was traded on exchanges in the last 24 hours.
-One PAC Global coin can now be bought for about $0.0130 or 0.00000022 BTC on major cryptocurrency exchanges.
-In the last seven days, PAC Global has traded flat against the U.S. dollar.
+PAC Global (PAC) traded flat against the US dollar during the twenty-four hour period ending at 21:00 PM Eastern on May 8th.
+Over the last week, PAC Global has traded flat against the US dollar.
+PAC Global has a total market cap of $172.59 million and $359,131.00 worth of PAC Global was traded on exchanges in the last day.
+One PAC Global coin can currently be bought for $0.0130 or 0.00000022 BTC on exchanges.

 - Crust (CRU) traded flat against the dollar and now trades at $42.40 or 0.00117874 BTC.